-This toolkit offers suggestions and materials for communicating with staff, clinicians, patients, and the public.
-The goal is to help facilitate efficient and effective implementation of open notes.
+This toolkit offers suggestions and materials for communicating with patients and clinicians about open notes.
+The goal is to help increase awareness and utilization of open notes.

-We encourage hospitals, health systems, and individual clinics sharing notes to use the OpenNotes logo in your communication and outreach materials.
-It connects your organization to the OpenNotes movement and demonstrates your commitment to partnering with patients in their care.
+We encourage hospitals, health systems, and individual clinics to use the OpenNotes logo in your communication and outreach materials.
+It can help patients find their notes more easily and demonstrates your commitment to partnering with patients in their care.
 The logo can be used free of charge and is available in purple and white.
-Logo proportions must be retained, and we ask for design approval.
+Logo proportions must be retained.

 Send us a message to start the logo request process.
 Please include the name of your organization and how you intend to use the logo.

 Other organizations must go through a special logo vetting process.
-Send us a message about how and why you are joining the OpenNotes movement.
+Send us a message about how and why you would like to use the OpenNotes logo.

 1. Communicating with Clinicians

-Clinicians and other staff members will have many questions: How will open notes affect workflow?
-How should I explain open notes to patients?
+Clinicians and other staff members many still have questions about the impact of sharing notes: How can I explain open notes to patients?
 What have other health systems experienced?
 What research findings are helpful?

 2. Communicating with Patients

 In the initial OpenNotes study, and in several subsequently, as many as 99% of patients offered online access to their notes approved of the practice and wanted it to continue.
 Still, for most, open notes can take some getting used to.
-Moreover, more than a few patients may not realize that clinicians write notes.
+Moreover, even though open notes are now available everywhere, more than a few patients may not realize that clinicians write notes.
 All patients will likely benefit from messaging about notes and your portal through multiple platforms, including posters, handouts, social media, email, text messaging, and person to person communication by members of the health team.

 If you have an active Patient and Family Advisory Council (PFAC), we recommend involving it in developing your materials.
 You’ll find more information in our PFAC Toolkit.